lauritzv/Redd-ish2/README.md

 </hibernate-configuration>
 ```

-Hibernate will then automatically generate the tables required when running for the first time.
+Hibernate will automatically generate the tables required when running for the first time.